foundweekends/giter8/README.markdown

 [sbt]: http://code.google.com/p/simple-build-tool/wiki/Setup

 Make sure that the `sbt` is on your path.
-You should be able to run it from any directory and be prompted to create a new project.
-Next, you'll need to create a`g8` script also on your executable path.
+You should be able to run it from any directory and be prompted to create a new project (and then abort).
+You'll need to create a new `g8` script also on your executable path.
 For unix-like shells:

     #!/bin/sh